marlosb/llm_school/103 Train/model notes.md

 Feel free to adapt these checks to your data pipeline and let me know if you encounter any unexpected outputs or errors.
 If you specify your pad token ID or describe your dataset structure, I can provide more customized code or validation logic!

----

-Ready for the training loop or anything else?
-Just let me know!

-Here's the markdown version of your HTML conversation:

----

 ## 1. Tokenized Dataset Example

 ```python